cabal-club/cable/readme.md

 `msg_type` MUST be set to `2`.

-Results are provided by a `Data Response`.

-This request expects one or more `data response` responses.
+Results are provided by one or more `Post Response`s.

 The expected behaviour is to return immediately with what data is locally available, rather than holding on to the request in anticipation of perhaps